ludihan/Geochat/README.md

 # Geochat
-An app made in my course of mobile develop in university.
+An app made in my course of mobile development in university.
 Archived